mynameisnotmatthew/missed-rentals-policies/privacy-policy.md

 **No mobile opt-in information or phone numbers collected through this program will be shared with any third party or affiliate for marketing or promotional purposes.**

 ## Opt-out
 This program is limited to employees using it as part of their job duties.
-Employees who no longer need access can be removed from the authorized sender list by [Your Company Name]'s administrator.
+Employees who no longer need access can be removed from the authorized sender list by Skye Equipment Rental's administrator.
 Standard message and data rates may apply per the employee's own mobile carrier plan.

 ## Data retention
 Message and log data is retained for internal business record-keeping and may be deleted or archived at our discretion.

 ## Contact
 Questions about this policy can be directed to:
-[Your Company Name]
+Skye Equipment Rentals
-[Contact email]
+andrew@skye.rentals
-[Contact phone/address, if applicable]
+502-678-7593